nadrino/kotor-mod-electrical-swords/README.md

 ## Summary

-KOTOR mods modifying the appearance of melee swords by electrical swords for a more STAR WARS-like look.
+A mod for "Star Wars : Knights of the Old Republic" that modify the appearance of melee swords by electrical swords for a more STAR WARS-like look.

 This mod changes the appearance of every iron sword in the game.
 Every original sword has been slightly modified to add a colored